 Being Kerry and Liam’s Scottish Borders wedding videographer was a highlight of our wedding year!
 Getting married in their home town of Denholm in the Scottish Borders was the perfect location for Kerry and Liam.

-I captured candid footage of Kerry, her Mum and her best bride squad, bridesmaids Zara, Jade, Beccy and Amy as they enjoyed getting ready.
+I captured candid footage of Kerry, her Mum, and her best bride squad, bridesmaids Zara, Jade, Beccy and Amy, as they enjoyed getting ready.
 Upstairs, Jonathon filmed Kerry’s beautiful wedding dress by Indiebride and cinematic slider shots of Kerry’s gorgeous wedding shoes, the bridesmaid’s dresses and Kerry’s unique wedding day jewellery.

-Our drone was put to good use again to take those ‘wow-factor’ cinematic shots of the church and the beautiful, sweeping countryside.
+Our drone was put to good use again to take those wow-factor cinematic shots of the church and the beautiful, sweeping countryside.

 Back with our beautiful bride Kerry, Jonathon filmed the bridal party as they left the family home and made the short walk to Ruberslaw Parish church.
-Kerry walking arm in arm with her emotional Dad, her bridesmaids in front and her Mum and brother behind her.
+Kerry walks arm in arm with her emotional Dad, her bridesmaids in front and her Mum and brother behind her.
 It was a beautiful moment to capture on film as our bride waved to all of her spectators.
 Here comes the bride!

-Kerry looked gorgeous in her bohemian style wedding dress.
+Kerry looked gorgeous in her bohemian-style wedding dress.
 Her hair styled with soft, beachy waves, looked effortlessly romantic.
 She wore a pretty floral crown headpiece which tied in perfectly with her gorgeous bridal bouquet by Primrose and Percy.

 When Kerry and Liam walked out of the church as husband and wife, they were met with quite an audience of local well-wishers.
-Even our newly-wed’s pet pooches, Bear the Labradoodle and Ziggy the Goldendoodle, joined in on this joyous occasion!
+Even our newlywed’s pet pooches, Bear the Labradoodle and Ziggy the Goldendoodle, joined in on this joyous occasion!
 They looked adorable in their bow ties!

-Meanwhile, Jonathon joined with our newly-weds and dogs Bear and Ziggy as they embarked in 4-wheel-drive buggy ‘off-roading’ up to one of the best settings we’ve seen for newly-wed photos.
+Meanwhile, Jonathon joined our newly-weds and dogs Bear and Ziggy as they embarked on 4-wheel-drive buggy ‘off-roading’ up to one of the best settings we’ve seen for newly-wed photos.
 Fatlips Castle offers the most breathtaking views out over Teviotdale, to the Ruberslaw mountain and beyond to the English Border.
 An absolute gem of a place, a fairy-tale castle, it provided the most stunning setting for beautiful drone footage.

 The Thornwood Suite looked fabulous and was filled with beautifully scented candles.
-There was a delicious looking ‘sweet treat’ table filled with home-made cakes.
-Home-made wedding favours included bags filled with love-heart shaped shortbread and miniature bottles holding something sweet and deliciously alcoholic.
+There was a delicious-looking ‘sweet treat’ table filled with homemade cakes.
+Home-made wedding favours included bags filled with love-heart-shaped shortbread and miniature bottles holding something sweet and deliciously alcoholic.